-Settlement of Amounts Due by Indebted Individuals under Greek law 4738/2020 (entry into force from 1 March or 1 June 2021)
+Settlement of Amounts Due by Indebted Individuals under Greek Law 4738/2020

-Greek law 4738/2020 (the "Debt Settlement and Facilitation of a Second Chance Law") regulates the settlement of debts from its entry into force (1 March or 1 June 2021, depending on the applicable provision).
-Greek laws 3869/2010 and 4605/2019 shall no longer apply, save for applications already filed.
+Greek Law 4738/2020 (the "Debt Settlement and Facilitation of a Second Chance Law") regulates the settlement of debts from its entry into force (1 March or 1 June 2021, depending on the applicable provision).
+Greek Laws 3869/2010 and 4605/2019 shall no longer apply, save for applications already filed.

-On 27 October 2020, Greek law 4738/2020 was published in the Official Government Gazette (Issue A/No.207/27.10.2020) consolidating the provisions of several statutes dealing with excessive indebtedness and debt settlement (such as Greek laws 4469/2017, 3869/2010, 3588/2007, 4605/2019 and 4307/2014) into one comprehensive legal framework of expanded scope, with all existing tools for debt settlement consolidated, regardless of their subject (inter alia indebted households, protection of main residence and extrajudicial settlement mechanisms).
-Upon entry into force of Greek law 4738/2020, (1.3.2021 or 1.6.2021, depending on the applicable provision), the provisions of the currently applicable Greek Bankruptcy Code (Greek law 3588/2007) are repealed (see also "Restrictions on Enforcement of Granted Collateral" below).
+On 27 October 2020, Greek Law 4738/2020 was published in the Official Government Gazette (Issue A/No.207/27.10.2020) consolidating the provisions of several statutes dealing with excessive indebtedness and debt settlement (such as Greek Laws 3588/2007, 3869/2010, 4307/2014, 4469/2017 and 4605/2019) into one comprehensive legal framework of expanded scope, with all existing tools for debt settlement consolidated, regardless of their subject (inter alia, indebted households, protection of main residence and extrajudicial settlement mechanisms).
+Upon entry into force of Greek Law 4738/2020, (1 March 2021 or 1 June 2021, depending on the applicable provision), the provisions of the currently applicable Greek Bankruptcy Code (Greek Law 3588/2007) were repealed (see also "- Restrictions on Enforcement of Granted Collateral" below).

-Moreover, the ability to submit applications under the debt settlement schemes of Greek law 3869/2010 and 4307/2014 will no longer be available but such laws will continue to govern procedures already opened under such provisions.
+Moreover, the ability to submit applications under the debt settlement schemes of Greek Law 3869/2010 and 4307/2014 will no longer be available but such laws will continue to govern procedures already opened under such provisions.

-Greek law 4738/2020 establishes a special regime for protecting main residences of eligible individuals considered to be vulnerable distressed debtors, which provides for a sale and lease back scheme for main residences and the establishment of a new organisation to implement the relevant process.
-The definition of vulnerable debtors is aligned with the criteria set out in Article 3 of Greek law 4472/2017 (i.e. the eligibility criteria for the provision of housing benefits, including, inter alia, an individual yearly income cap set at \notin 9,600).
-The objective of the new framework is the liquidation of a debtor's main residence for the purposes of debt settlement, without the vulnerable debtor having to relocate or definitively lose ownership of their asset.
-This is effected by the establishment of a Sale and Lease-Back private entity, contracting with the Greek State pursuant to a call for tenders of the latter.
+Greek Law 4738/2020 establishes a special regime for protecting main residences of eligible individuals considered to be vulnerable distressed debtors, which provides for a sale and leaseback scheme for main residences and the establishment of a new sale and leaseback entity of the private sector to implement the relevant process.
+The definition of vulnerable debtors is aligned with the criteria set out in Article 3 of Greek Law 4472/2017 (i.e., the eligibility criteria for the provision of housing benefits, including, inter alia, an individual yearly income cap set at €9,600) and was recently updated, by virtue of Greek Law 5113/2024, so as to further include persons with disabilities, provided that their degree of disability, in conjunction with their income and assets, confers on them the features of a vulnerable debtor.
+The objective of this framework is the liquidation of a debtor's main residence for the purposes of debt settlement, without the vulnerable debtor having to relocate or definitively lose ownership of their asset.
+This is effected by the establishment of a sale and leaseback private entity, contracting with the Greek State pursuant to a call for tenders of the latter.